zhangyuanxun/dstm/README.md

 ```

 ### Model Parameters Estimation
-THe DSTM is probabilistic graphical model with latent variables.
-In our model, the latent variables are used to describe
-the patterns among research topics, tools, and datasets, which are unknown to us in the beginning.
-The goal of parameters
-estimation is to estimate these latent variables.
-In the model, we use Gibbs sampling algorithm to infer these latent
+The DSTM is a probabilistic graphical model with latent variables.
+In our model, the latent variables are used to describe the patterns among research topics, tools, and datasets, which are unknown to us in the beginning.
+The goal of parameters estimation is to estimate these latent variables.
+In the model, we use the Gibbs sampling algorithm to infer these latent patterns.
-patterns.

-Before staring parameters estimation, you need to define some hyper-paratemers for running the problem,
+Before staring parameters estimation, you need to set some parameters for running the problem,
-- number of topics (num_topcis): it defines the number of topcis you want to capture from your corpus.
-We usually choose the value from 50 to 200 for both bioinformatics and neuroscience domains
+- number of topics (num_topcis): it defines the number of topics you want to capture from your corpus.
+We usually choose the value from 50 to 200 for both bioinformatics and neuroscience domains.

-such as the number of topics (num_topics), the number of iterations (num_iterations).
-For the number of topics, w; for the number of iterations, we usually choose 50 to 100.
+- number of iterations (num_iterations): it defines the number of iterations (epochs) your program will run.
+We usually choose the value from 50 to 100.

 ### Model Inference